tofu-w/ShTK/README.md

 # ShTK
-A basic OpenGL framework to build graphics applications with [NOT FINISHED]
+A high level, multi purpose OpenGL framework to build simple graphics applications with [NOT FINISHED]

 # Not finished!
 go away